Ditectrev/AWS-Certified-Solutions-Architect-Associate-SAA-C03-Practice-Tests-Exams-Questions-Answers/README.md

 - [ ] Reboot the Aurora DB cluster.
 - [ ] Create a cross-Region read replica
 - [ ] Increase the instance class of the read replica.
-- [ ] Configure Aurora Auto Scaling for the read replica.
+- [x] Configure Aurora Auto Scaling for the read replica.

 **[⬆ Back to Top](#table-of-contents)**

-### A company tyhat runs its application on AWS uses an amazon aurora DB cluster as its database.
+### A company that runs its application on AWS uses an amazon aurora DB cluster as its database.
 During peak usage hours when multiple users access and read the data, the monitoring system shoes degradation of database performancefor write queries.
 The company wants to increase the scalability of the application to meet peak usage demands.
-Which solution will meet these requirements MOST cost effectibvly?
+Which solution will meet these requirements MOST cost effectivly?

-- [X] Create an Aurora read replica in the existing Aurora DB cluister.
+- [X] Create an Aurora read replica in the existing Aurora DB clu ster.
 Update tyhe applicatio nto uyser the replica endpoint for read only queries and to use the cluster endpoint for write queries

 **[⬆ Back to Top](#table-of-contents)**